namesrs/php2api-deprecated-/README.md

 ## Methods
-All methods return result as an array.
+All methods return an array as result.

 ### searchDomain
 ```php